-Regeneration will focus on:
+Regeneration will focus on;

-- Development of a large-scale landmark office scheme comprising a minimum of 18,000 sqm of new floorspace. - Provision of complementary uses, such as additional business uses, hotels, leisure and residential (where air quality issues are properly mitigated). - A1.2 Parking provision to serve the office development that will serve a dual purpose on evenings and weekends to serve the city centre.
-Parking will not exceed the standards set out in the adopted Development Plan. - A1.3 Allow business and / or residential uses on land north of Siddals Road.
+- Development of a large-scale landmark office scheme comprising a minimum of 18,000 sqm of new floorspace; - Provision of complementary uses, such as additional business uses, hotels, leisure and residential (where air quality issues are properly mitigated).

+A1.2 Parking provision to serve the office development that will serve a dual purpose on evenings and weekends to serve the City centre.
+Parking will not exceed the standards set out in the adopted Development Plan.

+A1.3 Allow business and / or residential uses on land north of Siddals Road.
 Residential development will only be accepted where air quality issues can be satisfactorily mitigated.

-- A1.4 Continue to protect the dedicated public transport access point ('bus-plug') and ensure that future development does not prejudice this important link. - A1.5 Gateway to Castleward A new public space will be created at the termination point of the boulevard at Traffic Street.
-This will provide a high quality gateway into the new community and potentially provide a new A3 (restaurant / cafe) use.
-It should maintain the pedestrian underpass into the Westfield shopping centre and thus create an attractive gateway to the city centre shopping area. - A1.6 The scheme should exhibit exemplary architectural quality and create a strong "statement of place".
+A1.4 Continue to protect the dedicated public transport access point ('bus-plug') and ensure that future development does not prejudice this important link.

+A1.5 Gateway to Castleward - A new public space will be created at the termination point of the boulevard at the Traffic Street axis.
+This will provide a high quality gateway into the new community and potentially provide a new A3 (restaurant / café) use.
+It should maintain the pedestrian underpass into the Westfield Centre and create an attractive gateway to the City centre shopping area.

+A1.6 The scheme should exhibit exemplary architectural quality and create a strong "statement of place".
 This could potentially include:

 - A landmark building fronting onto the Cock Pitt. - The creation of strong frontages onto Traffic Street.
-A range of building heights of up to 7 storeys may be appropriate here where it would not have a negative impact on the amenity of existing areas.
+A range of building heights of up to 7 storeys may be appropriate here where it would not have a negative impact on the amenity of existing areas. - Buildings of a variety of heights and styles along Siddals Road, to avoid the creation of a sterile overbearing and monotonous environment

-Layouts should provide safe and accessible routes through the area for pedestrians and cyclists to the wider 'Eastern Fringes' and the city centre.
+Layouts should provide safe and accessible routes through the area for pedestrians and cyclists to the wider 'Eastern Fringes' and the City centre.